This post may contain affiliate links. For more information, please read my disclosure policy.

 As the children get older, we use history and literature to discuss value systems.
 We compare the characters of historical figures and how events were affected by these men and women.

-We discuss why people behaved the way they did, how people should have behaved.
+We discuss why people behaved the way they did, and how people should have behaved.
 How would we behave in a similar situation?

 Ultimately ordo amoris teaches our children how to choose between what is good and what is better.